FAQ - Analyze

 How do I set my breakeven price slices to a chart?

-Go to Analyze>Risk Profile and click on the Set Slices button just below the Risk Profile chart and select Breakeven, then select the expiration date.
+Go to Analyze>Risk Profile and click on the Menu icon on the far right of the Price Slices section.
+In the drop down, select Set Slices>Breakeven, then select the expiration date.
 Your Risk Profile will update accordingly.
-To apply this breakeven price in TOS charts, click on Set Slices > Slices to Charts and click the appropriate cell in the chart grid.
+To apply this breakeven price in TOS charts, click on Set Slices>Slices to Charts and click the appropriate cell in the chart grid.
 TOS charts will pull up immediately and your breakeven slice will be appear on the chart accordingly.

 What is thinkBack?